frederikgeth/PowerModelsPrivacyPreserving.jl/README.md

 - All the unit test code `test`, and unit test data goes into `test\data`
 - Scripts go into `examples`
 - Don't add things to the root folder

+## Examples
+Examples can be found in the examples/test_all_datasets.jl file.
+The function check_dataset_perturbation contains a testing script to produce a comparison of solutions for the original dataset, and the perturbed datasets given input parameters.

+The function check_dataset_perturbation accepts the following inputs:
+test_directory: The directory where the test cases are located
+output_directory: The directory to save output results to
+filename: The filename of the test case
+α: Indistinguishability value (refer to paper)
+β: Objective faithfulness value (refer to paper)
+ϵ: Privacy budget (refer to paper)
+λ: Optimization constraint scale factor (refer to paper)

+The solution will be saved to the provided output_directory/ and can be inspected.

 ## Acknowledgments